stoneatom/stonedb/Docs/02-getting-started/quick-start.md

 ) engine=innodb;
 ```
 :::info
-The row-based storage engine is named StoneDB in StoneDB-5.6, and is renamed to Tianmu in StoneDB-5.7 to distinguish from the database StoneDB.
+The column-based storage engine is named after StoneDB in StoneDB-5.6, and is renamed to Tianmu in StoneDB-5.7 to distinguish from the database StoneDB.
 :::
 ### 3. **Create a stored procedure**
 Create a stored procedure that is used to generate a table containing randomly generated names of persons.